dsdante/dharma-chess/README.md

 To do:

   1. Console PvP; indicating illegal moves, checkmates, etc --- Debugging
-  2. Make the sources cross-platform (add Visual Studio support)
-  3. Adopt CECP or UCI protocol (or maybe both)
+  2. Adopt CECP or UCI protocol (or maybe both)
-  4. A simple minimax AI
+  3. A simple minimax AI
-  5. Separate it as a chess engine library
+  4. Separate it as a chess engine library
-  6. GUI
+  5. GUI
-  7. Network multiplayer
+  6. Network multiplayer
-  8. A more advanced AI (tree pruning, parallelization, etc)
+  7. A more advanced AI (tree pruning, parallelization, etc)

 The common chess terminology (just in case):